LeChatP/RootAsRole/README.md

 Service Managment Scenario
 -----

 An administrator wants to launch a set of services like apache and ssh by giving them only the privileges that they need.
 (S)he may use the command setcap or pam_cap.so to define the necessary privileges in the binary of each service.
-However all configuration will be lost after an update.
+However all configuration will be lost after updating their respective packages.

-To launch the apache service using our module, an admininstrator should follow the following steps:
+To launch the apache service using our module, the administrator should follow these steps:

 	1- Grant the privilege cap_bet_bind_service to the user by editing capabilityRole.conf file,

-2- Define a script (lets call it runapache.sh) that has the follwing commands: source /etc/apache2/envvars
+	2- Define a script (lets call it runapache.sh) that has the follwing commands: source /etc/apache2/envvars /usr/sbin/apache2
-						   /usr/sbin/apache2

-3-as a root, run the follwing command:
+	3-as a root, run the following command:

 		sr -r role1 -u apacheuser -n -c 'runapache.sh'

 	4-verify that the apache process has only the cap_net_bind_service in its effective using this command: cat /proc/PID/status

-How sr works
+How sr and sr_aux work
 ===========
 You might be interested to know how we implement the sr tool.
 So here is the algorithm: